steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Index.md

 ## [Data Exchange](Data+Exchange/Index.md)

-How to transfer data from the realtime process function to the edit controller
+How to transfer data from the realtime process function to the edit controller.

 ## [VST 3 Workflow Diagrams](Workflow+Diagrams/Index.md)